ulixee/hero/docs/main/Plugins/CorePlugins.md

 ### onNewBrowser<em>(browser, launchArgs)</em> *optional*

 This is called every time a new browser engine is started, which may not be every session.
 A Core Plugin can add to the launch arguments that will sent to the process creation of the browser:
-- For Chrome, a list can be found (here)[https://peter.sh/experiments/chromium-command-line-switches/]
+- For Chrome, a list can be found [here](https://peter.sh/experiments/chromium-command-line-switches/)

 #### **Arguments**:

 - browser `IBrowser`.
-The SecretAgent browser.
+The Agent browser.
 Arguments can be manipulated on the `engine.launchArguments` property.
 - launchArgs `IBrowserLaunchArgs`.
 Additional options provided to launch this instance.
   - showChrome: `boolean` - has the user requested to show the browser
   - disableGpu: `boolean` - has the user requested to disable the gpu